 Mother of Invention: Author Interview with Lijia Zhang

 Lijia Zhang explores sex and aspirations in southern China.
 But how true to life is the story of this starry eyed prostitute?
-The author sat down with Catherine Sutherland.

 [excerpt] China is going through a sexual revolution.
 Studies show that a much higher number of people are having sex before marriage than previously.
 In sociologist Li Yinhe’s 1989 study, 85 percent of people claimed they had no sexual experience before marriage.
 Among the sexually active 15 percent, some were already engaged, which means that they are already a couple by Chinese standards.
 According to 2012 statistics, 71.4 percent of people were sexually active before marriage.*